bens4lsu/theskinny-publish/Content/blog2/back-from-maine.md

 It was a great trip.

-The nearest town was one we came to know as Redbud, as it was reminiscent of the town by that name in the move <i>Funny Farm</i>.
+The nearest town was one we came to know as Redbud, as it was reminiscent of the town by that name in the move *Funny Farm*.
 To be fair, it was more like Redbud when all of the citizens were putting on their phony "nice" acts than when the citizens were acting like themselves.
 The only rude one I can remember was a teenage girl whose accent I could barely decipher, and who could not hide her disdain by the fat middle-aged tourists with the gall to come into her shop and ask about renting a boat for the day.

 <table cellpadding="2" align="right"><tr><td width="5" rowspan="2"><spacer type="block" width="5" height="1"></td><td width="250" ><img src="/img/MainePic2.jpg"></td></tr><tr><td class="caption" width="250">Paddling the Saco.</td></tr></table>